cdktf/cdktf-provider-google/docs/cloudRunV2Job.go.md

 - *Type:* *map[string]*string

-KRM-style labels for the resource.
+Unstructured key value map that can be used to organize and categorize objects.

-User-provided labels are shared with Google's billing system, so they can be used to filter, or break down billing charges by team, component, environment, state, etc. For more information, visit https://cloud.google.com/resource-manager/docs/creating-managing-labels or https://cloud.google.com/run/docs/configuring/labels Cloud Run will populate some labels with 'run.googleapis.com' or 'serving.knative.dev' namespaces.
-Those labels are read-only, and user changes will not be preserved.
+User-provided labels are shared with Google's billing system, so they can be used to filter, or break down billing charges by team, component, environment, state, etc. For more information, visit https://cloud.google.com/resource-manager/docs/creating-managing-labels or https://cloud.google.com/run/docs/configuring/labels.

+Cloud Run API v2 does not support labels with 'run.googleapis.com', 'cloud.googleapis.com', 'serving.knative.dev', or 'autoscaling.knative.dev' namespaces, and they will be rejected.
+All system labels in v1 now have a corresponding field in v2 Job.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.70.0/docs/resources/cloud_run_v2_job#labels CloudRunV2Job#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/cloud_run_v2_job#labels CloudRunV2Job#labels}

 ---